oracle/nosql-python-sdk/README-DEV.rst

 Run Unit Tests
 --------------

+    1. The <path-to-repo>/test/config.py is used to run the unit test against Cloud Simulator, modify it to suit your environment.
+When config.py is overwritten by other config*.py, config_cloudsim.py is used to run the unit test against Cloud Simulator, modify it to suit your environment.
+       Then copy the content of config_onprem.py to config.py.
+    2. The <path-to-repo>/test/config_onprem.py is used to run the unit test against on-premise proxy, modify it to suit your environment.
+Then copy the content of config_onprem.py to config.py.

-    1. Modify <path-to-repo>/test/parameters.py to suit your environment.
-The comments in that file tells you how to modify the settings.
+    Notice that the comments in these config files tells you how to modify the settings.

-    2. With the desired server running, start testing.
+    3. With the desired server running, start testing.

        .. code-block:: pycon